Skip to main content

 Price: $4,788/year flat rate (no per-user fees)

 Projul was built by a contractor, and it shows.
-The flat-rate pricing is the first thing that stands out.
+From its lead capture form that funnels new prospects straight into your pipeline, to the flat-rate pricing, it stands out.
 You don’t pay per user, so your office manager, project managers, crew leads, and sales team all get access without running up the bill.

 For deck builders specifically, Projul’s estimating tools let you build detailed templates with material line items, labor rates, and markup.
 When a client wants to upgrade from pressure-treated to composite, you adjust the estimate and send a change order for approval, all from the same system.